 Power tools in high school shop class gave him more options, and after graduating, he began tinkering and tweaking--primarily with dreadnought guitars and mandolins-- on his kitchen table.
 He was constantly exploring and experimenting, and began to learn from books and local repair shops.

-Around the mid 2000s, endless hours of repairing, restoring and building led his restless spirit to new frontiers of design.
-He became widely known for his his unusual seven and eight-stringed fanned-fret guitars, baritone acoustics, and tenor guitars.
+Endless hours of repairing, restoring and building led his restless spirit to new frontiers of design.
+He became widely known for his his seven and eight-stringed fanned-fret* guitars, baritone acoustics, and tenor guitars.
 During this time Lambe also began building custom instruments for Moog Music.
 Wes built all of the Moog Custom Shop guitars and Lapsteels.
 Among his hundreds of customers: David Crosby, Pat Metheny, Charlie Hunter, Sean Lennon, Trent Reznor, Mike League, and Nels Cline.

 Ben got hooked on the sound of acoustic instruments when he went to his first Merlefest at 13.
 As a teenager, he sought out vintage instruments by roaming the vendor tents at bluegrass festivals and lurking the message boards at MandolinCafe and the list-serv CoMando.